 Trust that renters are who they say they are

 It is all too easy for criminals or fraudsters to use technology against you.
 We reported in January that property management companies are concerned about how they will continue to meet customers’ demand for more online services like those mentioned above, while combatting increasingly frequent and sophisticated forms of online fraud and criminal behavior.

 Preventing fraud, protecting tenants and feeding potential renters’ need for instant gratification starts with extensive screening and cutting-edge identity verification that can happen in real-time.
 TransUnion can help with both.

-To learn more, visit our Resident Quality Management information page.
+To learn more, visit our Resident Quality Management page.